 A quick view/explanation (from one perspective) if you do not know my situation:

 I have been (mostly and literally) isolated for ten months, homeless, very ill, and living outside and in the middle of no where(s) for most of that time (due to health issues).
-I lost EVERYTHING I have ever owned, my most recent ex committed suicide 6 months ago (because she was also sick), I am working with very challenging chronic physical symptoms (from lyme, biotoxin illness, ankylosing spondylitis, connective tissue disease, MCS, etc and does it really even matter?) and I react to mold and chemical toxins to the point where it is near impossible for me to live inside (or outside for that matter), be around people, or acquire belongings such as clothes, a bed, blankets (etc) without having severe reactions to ‘the stuff’ that’s on them.
+I lost everything I have ever owned, my most recent ex committed suicide 6 months ago (also sick, without a home, limited resources, etc), I am working with very challenging chronic physical symptoms (from lyme, biotoxin illness, ankylosing spondylitis, connective tissue disease, MCS, etc-does it really even matter?) and I react to mold and chemical toxins to the point where it is near impossible for me to live inside (or outside for that matter), be around people, or acquire belongings such as clothes, a bed, blankets (etc) without having severe reactions to ‘the stuff’ that’s on them.
 There seems to be no escape.
 I have driven all over the country looking for safe places to sleep, replaced all my possessions (which is not much) several times due to contamination, seen many practitioners, tried a gazzilion treatments, and have done everything I possibly can to find some kind of relief from the ongoing chronic symptoms and the constant reactions to things in my environment.
-The reactions I have are NOT AN ALLERGY, they are systemic, neurological and excruciating (hence the extreme attempt to get away from things causing this).
+The reactions I have are NOT AN ALLERGY, they are systemic, neurological and excruciating (hence my extreme attempt to get away from things causing this).
 I currently sleep with tin foil blankets (or none at all), I wear a respirator in the house I am temporarily staying in, do not own a towel, wash my hair with a hose, am getting very good at being cold (and very innovative to solve the weirdest problems!), and every night I choose where to sleep based on what symptoms I prefer to have over others (which usually involves me on the floor curled up by a space heater).

-On another note: I am seeking ways to work with my reactions from the inside out, re-wiring my brain and body instead of making my life solely about controlling my environment.
+On another note: I am seeking ways to heal/live with/create a different response to my environmental sensitivities by re-wiring my brain and body (with a slew of modalities based on the concept of neuroplasticity) instead of making my life solely about controlling my environment.
 It became clear to me that isolation, fear and stress were not getting me the life I want (or well physically), so I changed courses.
 THIS HAS NOT BEEN EASY.
 I just recently chose to come back into society to be around friends and family three weeks ago.
-I hangout outside with people, go for walks, write, dance for small periods, am determined to get a wetsuit and get into the ocean and I also do Feldenkrais (my new love and passion).
-Otherwise put: Alongside the difficult challenges I am facing physically and with finding a safe (enough) place to live, I am finding ways to bring joy and connection into my life anyway I can, because that is the one thing I am sure of that needs to be in place for me to heal.
+I hangout outside with people, go for walks, write, dance for small periods, am determined to get a wetsuit and get into the ocean and I practice Feldenkrais (my new love and passion).
+Otherwise put: Alongside the difficult challenges I am facing physically and with finding a safe (enough) place to live, I am determined to find ways to bring joy and connection into my life anyway I can, because that is the one thing I am sure of that needs to be in place for me to heal or have any semblance of a life beyond survival.

 Now onto the very shortened recap of the last ten months of mold avoidance:

-Under certain circumstances, especially involving basic needs compromised coupled with isolation and illness that much resembles military torture tactics: Anyone and everyone (no matter how ‘grounded’ or ‘together’ they are) will become undone.
+Under certain circumstances, especially involving basic needs compromised coupled with isolation and illness that very much resembles military torture tactics: Anyone and everyone (no matter how ‘grounded’ or ‘together’ you are) will become undone.

 My life has largely been an ongoing OCD/PTSD survival game (and what has felt much of the time like what I imagine a prison torture camp to be like).
 These past ten months have made my experiences with heroin addiction look like a privilege to be enduring (speaking of ZEROS being relative).
 This is not to say that every moment of this has been purely traumatic, nor am I saying that I am the only one going through this OR that this is the only way to experience these circumstances (there are thousands of people in similar situations, and we are all in our own way SERIOUS BAD-ASSES for waking up every morning and continuing on).
 This journey has facilitated immense growth and opened me up to receive incredible miracles, support and insight that in no other circumstance could have provided.